elm-city-craftworks/practicing-ruby-manuscripts/articles/v1/026-structural-design-patterns.md

 The [Composite pattern](http://en.wikipedia.org/wiki/Composite_pattern) is useful when you want to treat a group of objects as if it were a single, unified object.
 To explore this pattern, we can look at some experimental code I wrote for Prawn which was designed to make it possible to treat all objects drawn in the document as compositions of primitive PDF instructions.
 We can start with an example of rendering a curve, working from the outside in.

-When `curve()` is called on a Prawn drawing, the necessary PDF content is generated as a side effect and the user does not need to do anything with the return value of that method.
-However, if someone wanted to play with the internals, they could call `curve!()` instead and get themselves an object that implements a `to_pdf()` method, as shown in the example below.
+When `curve()` is called on a Prawn drawing, the PDF content is generated as a side effect and the user does not need to do anything with the return value of that method.
+However, if someone wanted to play with the internals, they could call `curve!()` instead and get themselves an object that implements a `to_pdf()` method, as in the following example:

 ```ruby
 chunk = canvas.curve!(:point1 => [100,100],